SuperOfficeDocs/superoffice-docs/docs/apps/activate/helper-application.md

 Sometimes it may seem unnecessary, even overwhelming, to build a website *just* to authenticate with OpenID Connect.
 However, it’s the only way to establish an authorization contract between your private application and the tenant installation.

-Nearly all private applications perform their tasks using non-interactive server-to-server communication, and therefore require the system user security token to do so.
+Nearly all private applications perform their tasks using non-interactive server-to-server communication and therefore require the system user security token to do so.
 Because the `system user token` is only generated during the approval process, the only way to get this token is by receiving the `id_token` at the application’s redirect URL.

 ## Handle redirect URL